AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Data security is the process of protecting data from unauthorized access and ensuring secure access throughout its lifecycle.
 Secure access is maintained in Experience Platform through the application of roles and permissions by capabilities such as role-based access control and attribute-based access control.
 Credentials, SSL, and data encryption are also used to ensure data protection across Platform.

-Security in regards to Query Service is divided into the following categories:
+Security in regard to Query Service is divided into the following categories:

 * [Access control](#access-control): Access is controlled through roles and permissions including dataset and column-level permissions.
 * Securing data through [connectivity](#connectivity): Data is secured through Platform and external clients by achieving a limited connection with expiring credentials, or non-expiring credentials.